beeffeter456/FlansMod-Neo-1.12.2/README.md

-# Flan's Mod Ultimate 1.12.2
+# Flan's Mod Neo 1.12.2

-Unofficial attempt to update Flan's Mod Ultimate Stability Edition to 1.12.2.
+Unofficial attempt to update Flan's Mod Ultimate Stability Edition to 1.12.2, with added features pertaining to the guns.
+Designed for the TN'T modpack.

 Project is still WIP so errors and bugs may be present.

 Please don't redistribute any code without permission.
+^ This doesnt neccesarily consititute a license.
+If the original author wants me to take this down, contact me personally

 ## How to use 1.7.10 content packs